larrycai/blog/_posts/2014-10-30-running-fig-without-installation-in-docker-host.markdown

 ### Summary

 Now using fig docker image, you don’t need to install fig manually, this is core value for docker.
-And it works in Windows/CoreOS as well.
+And it works in Windows (boot2docker 1.3+)/CoreOS as well.

 Enjoy